ratioSolver/AerialS/README.md

 ## Closing tasks

 The notification of the termination of an activity can be used in those cases where the termination does not create problems (for example, to turn off a camera and thus save energy).
 In all other cases, the deliberative tier expects the reactive tier to communicate the termination of the task.
-This can be done through the `close_task` service, whose type is called `TaskCloser`, having the following structure:
+This can be done through the `task_closer` service, whose type is called `TaskCloser`, having the following structure:

 ```
 Task task